Starting your Own Business

 Similarly, to register a company, steps have to be followed as per the guidelines of the Companies Act 2013.
 The major steps include:

 The steps may seem like a mountain to climb!
 It’s not too tough of a task when you have Vakilgiri at your service.
 We serve you at every step until your company is registered and running.
 Our service even extends to changing the nature of your business during the life of your business, or even to close down your business (Yes even that is a hefty task)!

 It’s time to fund your business!

 Any and every business requires funds to operate.
 One cannot thrive without the existence of required money.
 It is the incentive that keeps a businessman going.
-So, how do you obtain the requisite funds easily and quickly?
-We help in that too!
+So, how do you obtain the required funds easily and quickly?
+We help with that too!
 Below are some of the ways in which a business can acquire funds in the most simplified manner.

 Acquiring funds from your friends and family, or using your own savings.